jmk11/webserver/README.md

 # webserver
 HTTPS webserver supporting GET and HEAD requests.
-And HTTP server serving redirects to HTTPS server.
+With HTTP server serving redirects to HTTPS server.
 Combines with directory listings made by htmldirs repo.
 This is a fun/learning project only.
+Written on and for Linux.

-#### Building:
+### Building
 ```bash
 meson build --prefix="$installdirectory"
 cd build